 From start to finish the show is filled with comedy moments (including plenty of cabbage based trumps) – I laughed, I very nearly cried.
 The acting is spot on and we were both fully invested in what was going on on stage in front of us.
 I think one of the highlights for Ben was probably when Mum and Dad left the stage and became part of the audience, sitting just a couple of seats down from us – he couldn’t stop staring at them!
 It’s also worth mentioning that Granny’s illness and death was dealt with so very sensitively – it’s emotional but without unnecessary drama.
 It was written and performed perfectly.

 Gangsta Granny Live on Stage absolutely lived up to every bit of hype and excitement for us.
-(If you’d like to read other people’s thoughts on the show check out The Brick Castle, Extraordinary Chaos and Tired Mummy of Two who were also there.)
+(If you’d like to read other people’s thoughts on the show check out The Brick Castle and Extraordinary Chaos who were also there.)
 The show runs until Sunday and there are still tickets available.
 Ben is already looking forward to Awful Auntie in the autumn!
 He’d best get saving up.

 *Ben and I were invited to the press night of Gangsta Granny free of charge for the purposes of review.
 All thoughts and opinions remain our own*